 Over a period of several decades Jantzen, Bini and a number of students at the University of Rome "La Sapienza" under the umbrella of the Rome ICRA group have been working on this problem under the supervision of Ruffini.
 The collaborators involved have been already listed and the most relevant papers produced are indicated in the references below (44)-(83).
+In the present year 2010 a book by F. de Felice and D. Bini, including a detailed discussion of this and related topics, has been published by Cambridge University Press (157).

-Let us now describe some fundamental notions of gravitoelectromagnetism in more detail.
+Let us now describe some fundamental notions of gravitoelectromagnetism.